 The Lancaster Canal

-The problem was the Ribble valley.
-The canal was never profitable enough for the considerable engineering works, either locks or aqueduct, which would have been needed to cross the deep valley.
+The Lancaster Canal was built to bring Wigan coal to Preston and North Lancashire but the southern section from Wigan to Chorley was never connected to the Preston section because of the costs of the locks or aqueduct needed to cross the deep Ribble Valley.
 The southern section became part of the busy Leeds & Liverpool Canal but the isolated northern section became a backwater.
 The canal was engineered by John Rennie, and the bridges and aqueducts are built on his usual massive classical scale.

 Broad canal, 42 miles, 0 locks on mainline, 6 locks on Glasson Dock branch, 1 week return.

 The 4 mile Ribble link gives access to the Leeds and Liverpool Canal at Tarleton.

 When the Ribble Link Navigation was opened in 2002 it ended the canal’s isolation from the rest of the canal system by canalising 4 miles of the Savick Brook with 8 locks.
 The final cost was £6.5 millions, half of which came from Millennium Lottery funding.

 Reaching the the rest of the network requires careful planning to get the tides right when crossing the seriously tidal and wide River Ribble and finding the difficult entrance to the narrow River Douglas to reach the Leeds & Liverpool Canal Rufford branch at Tarleton.
 Boaters planning to make the crossing must ensure their boats are in sound mechanical condition carrying all necessary safety equipment.
 Boats often travel in a convoy in case of any breakdowns and employing the services of a professional pilot.
 The link is only open during summer months and on days and at times when tidal conditions are suitable.
 Passage must be booked with CRT .